LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 12. [Exception Handling](#12-exception-handling)
 13. [Continue Coroutine execution even when the user leaves the screen](#13-continue-coroutine-execution-when-the-user-leaves-the-screen)
 14. [Using WorkManager with Coroutines](#14-using-workmanager-with-coroutines)
+15. Performance analyzation of dispatchers, number of coroutines and yielding

 ## Description